impara/OrderAuditor/Testing-instructions.md

 - Default detection settings are auto-created on first webhook
 - Time window: Default 24 hours (configurable)
 - Matching criteria: Email, Phone, Address (all enabled by default)
-- Match addresses only when present: Default disabled (address matching requires addresses to be present in both orders)
-- Address sensitivity: Medium by default
+- Scoring: Email 50pts, Phone 50pts, Address 45pts (full) or 25pts (partial), Name 20pts
-- Confidence threshold: 70% (not configurable in UI, but can be verified in detection logic)
+- Confidence threshold: 70 points (not configurable in UI, but can be verified in detection logic)
 - Tag name: `Merge_Review_Candidate` (automatically applied to flagged orders)

 ### Expected Behaviors

-- Orders are flagged when confidence score >= 70%
+- Orders are flagged when confidence score >= 70 points
+- Missing data (addresses, phone numbers) is automatically skipped
+- Scoring is transparent: Email 50, Phone 50, Address 45/25, Name 20
 - Dashboard auto-refreshes every 30 seconds
 - Settings are persisted and applied to all new orders
 - Both manual and automatic resolution methods work correctly